 You’ll only be contacted if you have unpaid income tax debt

 If you’re contacted out of the blue by someone claiming to be affiliated with the IRS, but know you’ve never been contacted about unpaid taxes before, it’s not legitimate.
-The firms will be focusing on individuals with unpaid taxes that go back several years, and these consumers will have heard from the IRS multiple times already.
+These firms will be focusing on individuals with unpaid taxes that go back several years.
+Consumers will have heard from the IRS multiple times already.

 You’ll receive a notice in the mail first